You can now learn about the Natural Capital Asset Index and its results through our new Story Map.

 The Natural Capital Asset Index (NCAI) is a composite index which tracks changes in the capacity of Scotland's terrestrial ecosystems to provide benefits to people.
 It does not include the benefits from the marine environment (although a feasibility study assessing whether this is possible was carried out in 2019).

 The NCAI does not include monetary values but is composed in a way which reflects the relative contribution of habitats to human wellbeing.
 A set of experimental Natural Capital Accounts looking at the contribution of Scotland’s natural capital in monetary terms by the Office for National Statistics (ONS) was released in 2019 and updated in 2020.
-A full description of the differences between these Scottish Accounts and the NCAI can be found in this comparison document.
+A full description of the differences between these Scottish Accounts and the NCAI can be found in the Natural capital asset index 2020 comparison document.

 Historically, Scotland's natural capital deteriorated until the 1990s.
 Most habitats were declining during this period, especially bogs and grassland.
 Evidence from the NCAI suggests that Scotland's potential to deliver ecosystem services has grown slightly over the past 15 years and now is at its highest level since 2000, recovering from a low in 2012.
-Further details can be found in the 2021 update summary.
+Further details can be found in the Natural capital asset index 2021 summary

 The Natural Capital Asset Index is included as a measure for the National Indicator 'Increase our natural capital' in the National Performance Framework.
 Recently released data for the year 2019 suggests that Scotland’s stock of Natural Capital is being maintained.